lpaolini/Striptease/README.md

 *Strip* is a wrapper to a FastLED CRGBArray, providing convenience methods for absolute (integer, 0 to pixel count - 1) or normalized (float, 0 to 1) LED addressing.
 It makes it easier to manipulate strips in a length-agnostic way.

+## Fx

+*Fx* is the abstract class you'll need to extend for defining your effects (see *Implementing your effects*).

+It defines the abstract methods to be implemented by any effect:
+- reset(), called once when the effect is selected or reset;
+- loop(), called by the main loop when the effect is selected.

 ## Stage

 *Stage* is the abstract class you'll need to extend for defining your setup (see *Implementing your stage*).
 It provides methods for adding strips and effects to your stage and to data to the *Controller*.
-It is also where you can call FastLED methods for setting color correction and maximum allowed power, to comply with your power supply limits.
+It is also the right place for calling native FastLED methods for setting color correction and maximum allowed power, to comply with your power supply limits.
-Please do not call FastLED.setBrightness(..) as global brightness is handled in *Controller* and accessible from the remote control.
+Please do not call FastLED.setBrightness(..) as global brightness is handled by *Brightness*.

-Two sample implementations are provided in the *stage* directory:
+Two sample implementations are provided in the *examples* directory:
-- *Stage1* (4 channels on Teensy 4.1) is my current living room setup: the *left* and *right* strips (192 leds, 144 led/m) are placed side by side in a single 2.7m long aluminium bar between a piece of furniture (where the tv set is placed) and the floor, pointing outwards, while the *top* strip (169 leds, 60 led/m) is placed on the wall (behind the tv set) at about half a meter from ceiling, pointing upwards.
+- *example1* (4 channels on Teensy 4.1) is my current living room setup: the *left* and *right* strips (192 leds, 144 led/m) are placed side by side in a single 2.7m long aluminium bar between a piece of furniture (where the tv set is placed) and the floor, pointing outwards, while the *top* strip (169 leds, 60 led/m) is placed on the wall (behind the tv set) at about half a meter from ceiling, pointing upwards.
 Well, there's a fourth strip called *xmasTree*, guess what it is :-)
-- *Stage2* (2 channels on Teensy 4.0) is my kids' room setup :-)
+- *example2* (2 channels on Teensy 4.0) is my kids' room setup :-)

-## Fx

-*Fx* defines the abstract methods to be implemented by effects:
-- reset(), called once when the effect is selected or reset;
-- loop(), called by the main loop when the effect is selected.

-Most effects are designed to be strip length agnostic and to rely on timers so that animation speed doesn't depend on global update rate.

 ## Multiplex